dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 GET http://localhost:20080/databases/foo/tables/bar/csv

-Returns file that contains all the records from database table `foo.bar`.
+Returns a file that contains all the records from database table `foo.bar`.

 Example:
 ```